rednafi/digressions/index.md

 layout: home
 search_exclude: false
 ---
-# A Glimpse of Personal Values
+# A Stream of Personal Values

 - Relax
 - But why?